Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Illustrative Examples and Discussions

 The parameter space for model \eqref{equation:model} is

 As suggested by Proposition \ref{proposition:identifiability}, Assumption \ref{assumption:identifiability} (1A-1C) suffices for identification of every parameter value in the parameter space.
-Next, we show by examples that if Assumption 1B or 1C is violated then model \eqref{equation:model} is no longer identifiable.
+Next, we show by examples that if Assumption 1B or 1C is violated then model \eqref{equation:model} is no longer identifiable. {To proceed, we rewrite \eqref{equation:model} as